 Strategic air control of nymphal bands may be undertaken if criteria are met.
 Aerial control of swarming adults is not a preferred option as this method is not cost efficient, generally ineffective and poses a greater health and safety risk to workers.
 Generally, before aerial control is considered there must be at least 100 ha of targets in an area.
 The area concerned must be safe for aerial control activities and must be beyond the capability of land managers to control.
 When deciding if control is beyond the capability of land managers, things such as type of terrain, area to be controlled, stage of locusts and the potential impact on others will be taken into account.

 A range of insecticide types are registered or under permit for plague locust control which will suit a number of different use situations.
-During a locust control program, a variety of insecticides for ground control, aerial control and biological control will be kept on hand and on order depending on supply availability.
+During a locust control program, a variety of chemicals for ground control, aerial control and biological control will be kept on hand and on order depending on supply availability.

 The biological control agent Metarhizium, known commercially as Green Guard®, will be used to control locusts in environmentally sensitive areas or on certified organic properties.